Ashes of Time: Plot

-Murong Yang, a prince of the former Yan kingdom, asks Ouyang to kill Huang as the latter had reneged on his drunken promise to marry his sister, Murong Yin.
-Murong Yin later visits and asks Ouyang to kill Murong Yang, as she believes her brother has become possessive and does not want her to marry Huang.
-Ouyang eventually deduces that Murong Yang and Murong Yin are one and the same.
-Descending further into psychosis, the character reemerges a few years later as the invincible swordsman Dugu Qiubai.
+Murong Yang, a prince of the former Yan kingdom, visits Ouyang's inn and asks him to kill Huang for breaking a promise to marry his sister, Murong Yin.
+Murong Yin later asks Ouyang to kill her brother as she believes that her brother has become too possessive and prevents her from marrying Huang.
+Ouyang realizes that Murong Yang and Murong Yin are actually the same person.
+A drunken Murong mistakes Ouyang for Huang.
+Ouyang responds in Huang’s voice, professing his love, and the two share an intimate night—each yearning for someone else.
+Descending further into psychosis, Murong Yang/Yin reemerges a few years later as the formidable Dugu Qiubai.